vesas/java-nn/README.md

-Neural networks with backprop in java
+Neural networks with automatic differentiation and backprop in java.

 ## Test cases: